simonbingham/xindi/README.md

 ## Introduction

-Xindi is a completely free, open source CFML content management system.
+Xindi is a small, lightweight and flexible CFML content management system.
+It's great for web developers looking for a simple way to make site content editable by their clients.

+Open source, free and flexible, Xindi is a great choice for your next web project.

 ## Features

 * Password protected
-* Page management
+* Page manager
-* User account management
+* User account manager
 * News feature with RSS feed
 * Enquiry form
 * Text editor (with file manager)